UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

-# Coursework 1 Challenge: Structural Inspection Path Planning
+# Assignment 1 - Coursework Challenge 1: Structural Inspection Path Planning

-[TOC]

 > **NOTE:** If you run into any issues, create an issue on the github repository: [challenge_mission_planning](https://github.com/UCL-MSC-RAI-COMP0240/challenge_mission_planning)